-Tom is currently a Senior Lecturer in the department of Policy Analysis and Management.
+Tom is currently a Visiting Lecturer in the department at the Brooks School of Public Policy.
 Prior to Cornell, Tom worked as a Lecturer in the department of economics at the University of Chicago, and held various manufacturing positions in Canada, New York, and South Carolina.

 Overview and Courses